Pioglitazone and metformin (Oral)

 Precautions While Using pioglitazone and metformin

-It is very important that your doctor check your progress at regular visits to make sure that pioglitazone and metformin is working properly.
+It is very important that your doctor check your progress at regular visits to make sure that pioglitazone and metformin is working properly and to decide if you should continue to use it.
 Blood and urine tests may be needed to check for unwanted effects.

 Let your doctor or dentist know you are taking pioglitazone and metformin.
 Your doctor may advise you to stop taking pioglitazone and metformin before you have major surgery or diagnostic tests, especially tests that use a contrast dye.

 Under certain conditions, too much metformin can cause a serious condition called lactic acidosis.
 The symptoms of lactic acidosis are severe and appear quickly.
 Lactic acidosis usually occurs when other serious health problems are present, such as a heart attack or kidney failure.
 The symptoms of lactic acidosis include: abdominal or stomach discomfort, decreased appetite, diarrhea, fast or shallow breathing, a general feeling of discomfort, muscle pain or cramping, and unusual sleepiness, tiredness, or weakness.
 If you have more than one of these symptoms together, you should get immediate emergency medical help.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Check with your doctor right away if blurred vision, decreased vision, or any other change in vision occurs while you are taking pioglitazone and metformin.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Pioglitazone and metformin may increase the risk for bone fractures in women.
 Ask your doctor about ways to keep your bones strong to help prevent fractures.